MENU

 Personal Overview

-Recognized as an expert in biometrics and identity intelligence, he has been invited to brief the Director of National Intelligence, Congressional staffers and science advisers, Defense Science Board, and Intelligence Science Board.
-He also served as Intelligence Community Department Lead to the White House Office of Science and Technology Policy's National Science and Technology Council Subcommittee on Biometrics and Identity Management (2005 – 2012).
+He has briefed senior leaders, including the Director of National Intelligence, Congressional advisers, the Defense Science Board, and the Intelligence Science Board.
+He also served as the Intelligence Community Department Lead to the White House Office of Science and Technology Policy's National Science and Technology Council Subcommittee on Biometrics and Identity Management (2005–2012).
+Dr. King was also a member of the National Academies of Sciences, Engineering, and Medicine committee on Facial Recognition: Current Capabilities, Future Prospects, and Governance (2022 – 2024).

 Educational Background